top of page

 Anchor Scripture: “Because of the Lord’s great love we are not consumed, for His compassions never fail.
 They are new every morning; great is Your faithfulness.”
 (Lamentations 3:22–23)

-Before we talk about purpose, we acknowledge God's unwavering faithfulness.
+Before we dive into purpose, let’s acknowledge God's unwavering faithfulness.
 God met us in clarity and confusion, in strength and survival.
-Growth was not linear, but presence was constant.
+Growth was not linear, but His presence was constant.

-This year, we explored identity beyond performance, confronted the spiritual battles of the mind and heart, challenged the lies that kept us bound, released from burnout, and leaned deeply into gratitude not as a feeling but as a discipline.
+This year, we explored our identity beyond performance.
+We confronted the spiritual battles of the mind and heart.
+We challenged the lies that kept us bound, released ourselves from burnout, and leaned deeply into gratitude—not just as a feeling but as a discipline.

 Truths we learned together: